2009 was a pretty wild year, a year of new beginnings but also a year where things came to an end.

 From the electrifying beats of “I Gotta Feeling” by The Black Eyed Peas to the heartwarming melody of “You Belong with Me” by Taylor Swift, these songs became anthems of the year and had us singing our hearts out.

-Don’t overlook these music highlights from 2009 that are worth mentioning.
+Check out these music highlights from 2009 that you should know.

 Album of the Year